winstonallo/woody-woodpacker/README.md

 How it works:
 1. pack-time
-  i.
-Parses the ELF header, section header, and program headers to find the executable code section ii.
+  a.
+Parses the ELF header, section header, and program headers to find the executable code section
+  b.
 Finds unused space within the binary (=code cave) to inject the decryption stub

 ## Building
 You will need:
 * GCC/clang
 * NASM
 * Make

 Alternatively, you can use the [devcontainer config](.devcontainer), which has all requirements pre-installed.

 ```bash